HyeonbumLee/HyeonbumLee.github.io/index.md

 I am a Ph.D. candidate in applied mathemathics at [Hanyang University](https://www.hanyang.ac.kr).
 I have been a member of [Cryptology & Algorithm Lab](https://cryptology-algorithm-lab.github.io) and am advised by Professor [Jae Hong Seo](https://sites.google.com/site/jhsbhs/) since Feb 2020.
 I am interested in cryptography and computational theory.
 More concretely, my main research topics are verifiable computation, zero-knowledge proof and secure multiparty computation.

 # News

+- (Jun 24, 2024) The following project supported by National Research Foundation of Korea (NRF) will begin.
+Title : A Study on Incremetally Verifiable Computation through Zero-Knowledge Proof (PI) Duration : Sep 2024 - Aug 2025

+- (May 29, 2024) I presented a paper PrivHChain: Monitoring the Supply Chain of Controlled Substances with Privacy-Preserving Hierarchical Blockchain at IEEE ICBC'24 in Dublin, Ireland.

+- (May 24, 2024) I presented a paper [On the Security of Nova Recursive Proof System](https://eprint.iacr.org/2024/232) at [6th ZKProof workshop in Berlin](https://zkproof.org/events/zkproof-6-berlin/) in Berlin, Germany.

 - (Apr 19, 2024) I have been selected as a speaker for the submission proposal in the [6th ZKProof workshop in Berlin](https://zkproof.org/events/zkproof-6-berlin/).

 - (Mar 1, 2024) One paper has been accepted as a poster at IEEE ICBC'24.\